 BREAKFAST IN TEL AVIV

-For what we got, the hotel room was quite pricey, so you might say that I indeed got what I wanted.
-Small but impeccably furnished and spotlessly clean, we were tight with my mountain of luggage but happy – at least until the early morning, when the winds blew open the French windows that led to the terrace overlooking the beach, dragging the room’s long curtains outside in some kind of mad dance while bringing so much water in so that half of our closet of a room was wet.
+For what we got, the hotel room was quite pricey.
+So you might say that I indeed got what I wanted.
+Small but impeccably furnished and spotlessly clean, we were tight with my mountain of luggage but happy.
+At least until the early morning, when the winds blew open the French windows that led to the terrace overlooking the beach.

 HAPPY LAST MEMORIES OF ISRAEL